Time-restricted eating is heavily promoted in the online health sphere and for good reason: It offers potential benefits that go beyond the diet.

 What Is A Feeding Window?

-Eat only during the “window” of time.
+Eat only when the “window” is open.

-Ex: You may eat from 9 AM to 5 PM.
+Example: The window is open from 9 AM to 5 PM.

 Fast (don’t eat) outside the window.